 The culture.
 The whole team is really fun and supportive.
-Everyone is on the same page putting people over profits and focussing on making a difference to how recruitment is done in Canberra.
+Everyone is on the same page putting people over profits and focusing on making a difference in how recruitment is done in Canberra.

 Who is the biggest stirrer in the office?
 Got a good example…..?

-Well, following the 2018 Telstra Business Award finalist dinner, I would have to say Sarah T & David’s combined banter is quite something!
+Well, following the 2018 Telstra Business Award finalist dinner, I would have to say Sarah T and David’s combined banter is quite something!

 Outside of work I love to…..

-To be honest, I am kept pretty busy outside work with my 5 year old daughter & almost 3 year old son!
+To be honest, I am kept pretty busy outside work with my 5 year old daughter and 3 year old son!

 I do have a number of different passions though and one of those is coffee!
 I have been called everything from a coffee addict to a coffee snob but really I just love being able to enjoy a variety of flavours with a soft spot for single origins from faraway lands.
 My coffee ritual is also a great opportunity for me to clear my head and take a moment for myself or to catch up with friends and family.

-I’m also really into keeping active and have a long-term love affair with the LA Lakers.
+I’m also really into keeping active and I have a long-term love affair with the LA Lakers.